There are three main sources of funding for paying care home fees.

 Your income and any savings or capital you have will still be taken into account.
-Savings thresholds for local authority funding in England for 2018/19 is £23,250
+Savings thresholds for local authority funding in England for 2021/22: Lower threshold £14,250 and upper threshold is £23,250

-If you expect to require Local Authority funded care then contact Peterborough City Council Adult Social Care department as soon as possible.
+If you expect to require Local Authority funded care then contact your Local Authority Social Care department as soon as possible.

 The cost of a care home can vary from home to home.
-PCC has a “usual rate” that they are prepared to pay.
+Your Local Authority has a “usual rate” that they are prepared to pay.

 NHS continuing healthcare is the name given to a package of care that is arranged and funded solely by the NHS for individuals who are not in hospital and have been assessed as having a “primary health need”.

 If you are eligible, you can receive NHS continuing healthcare in a care home.
 As well as healthcare and personal care, the NHS will pay for your care home fees, including board and accommodation.

 NHS continuing healthcare is free, unlike social and community care services provided by local authorities.
 It is not means-tested and is paid regardless of your financial situation.